pravega/p3_test_driver/README.rst

 Normally, there is an optimal number of reducers for a particular job and values far away from this optimal value will result in reduced performance.

-The P3 Test Driver can run in two modes (again, these modes are defined by a replacable plugin).
+The P3 Test Driver can run in two modes (again, these modes are defined by a replaceable plugin).
-The simplist mode is simply to run tests using parameters that are completely defined by the user.
+The easiest mode is simply to run tests using parameters that are completely defined by the user.
-For instance, the user may specify that they want to run Terasort with 10, 30, 100, and 300 reducers in order to see which one is fasteset.
+For instance, the user may specify that they want to run Terasort with 10, 30, 100, and 300 reducers in order to see which one is fastest.
 This can be extended along multiple dimensions to perform a simple grid search.
 For instance, if the user also wanted to test with different values of the reducer memory (i.e. 2048, 4096, and 8192 MB), then a cartesian product of these two